I’ve been a Youtube partner for years. Do you know how much I made in my best month?

 Which one are you going to watch?

 I guess the first one.
 There’s a big difference between the Eiffel Tower at night and the image of an ordinary street with traffic.
-Your video is competing with hundreds of other videos, and the preview image is the only argument you have before your video starts to play.
+Your video is competing with hundreds of other videos, and the preview image is the only argument you have before the visitor chose the video he wants to play.

-There are a lot of tedious jobs related to the production of Microstock, but often they pay, although maybe not right away.
+There are a lot of tedious jobs related to the production of stock images and stock footage, but often those tedious jobs pay, although maybe not right away.

 Getting YouTube partnership and creating compilations of your videos based on subjects (a city, a job, a situation, etc.) is definitely not nice as getting around Barcelona with a camera around your neck, but it is one of the strategies you have to use to repay tickets and hotels for your next trip.